shakes76/PatternAnalysis-2024/recognition/UNet3D_s4803414/README.md

 ![3D U-Net Architecture](Content/UNET_model.png)

 ### Visualization
-Below is an example visualization of the segmentation process for a given slice from an MRI scan:
+Below is a visualization of the segmentation process by the model for a given slice from an MRI scan:
 - **Left**: Original MRI slice
 - **Center**: Ground truth segmentation mask
 - **Right**: Model prediction